-Modern security systems generate lots of events and logs for security teams to look at.
+Modern security systems generate lots of alerts and logs for security teams to look at and lead to event fatigue.
+They’ve become like email inboxes.
+You start with a clean slate but over time start getting all these emails that you don’t want.
+Before you know it, you’ve stopped looking at most emails making it highly probable that you’ll miss something important.
 Unbelieveably, it’s considered perfectly ‘normal’ for a security solution to generate hundreds or thousands of alerts for the hapless defender to sift through.
 Approaches such as machine learning and corellation are supposed to help, but in practice, they only help make post-mortem analysis easier.

 ‘Event fatigue’ is a real concern.
 It’s not even surprising to seasoned security professionals to find that the alerts from monitoring systems are ignored, or even worse – disabled, often in the name of ‘tuning’ the system.